mitaku/ts-web-base-stack/README.md

 This is a base-stack for Forge 42 projects.
 This stack is a starting point for all Forge 42 stacks with more advanced features.
 This is an ESM Vite stack with Remix.run / React Router v7.

-It includes a basic setup for a project with Remix.run and:
+It includes a basic setup for a project with react-router v7 framework mode and:
+- React 19 & react-compiler
 - TypeScript
 - TailwindCSS
 - Vite